Wayla/level-serve/README.md

 HTTP request handler.
 Pass this to `http.createServer()` or `express` for example.

+If `next` is passed it will be called when errors happen or a requested file cannot be found.

 ### Server#createWriteStream(file-id)

 Store a file under `file-id`.
 If you give `file-id` an extension it will be